Azure/azure-sdk-for-python/sdk/workloadmonitor/azure-mgmt-workloadmonitor/README.md

 The package has been deprecated.
-For mroe info, please see https://github.com/azure-deprecation/dashboard/issues/239
+For more info, please see https://github.com/azure-deprecation/dashboard/issues/239